-I’d be lying if I said I wasn’t skeptical of EMDR at the beginning.
+I was skeptical of EMDR at the beginning.
 My mother may have been making progress but, from the outside looking in, she appeared to be taking two steps back for every one forward.
 She seemed emotionally drained and depressed.
 Victoria and I would come home on days she had an EMDR session and know we weren’t going to see her for the rest of the night.

-“There were times when I’d come home and sleep from 4 p.m. until the next day,” Moore says.
+“There were times when I’d come home and sleep from 4 p.m. until the next day,” she says.

-Holding them up were WCB magnets: “Don’t Quit.”
+Holding them up were magnets with self-help slogans: “Don’t Quit.”
 “Enjoy Today.”
 “Actually, I can.”

-When Moore was with her WCB occupational therapist, they got her to simply look at a standard form that people have to sign saying they will disclose any information related to a child being harmed.
+When Moore was with her Worker’s Compensation Board occupational therapist, she was told simply to look at a standard form that people have to sign saying they will disclose any information related to a child being harmed.

-Another therapy was wearing a Fitbit to monitor her heart rate, and a beaded bracelet around her wrist.
+Another therapy involved wearing a Fitbit to monitor her heart rate, and a beaded bracelet around her wrist.

 There are three steps to any healing process: Injury, treatment and recovery.
 My mom did a lot to help herself during the recovery stage, and was never prescribed medication.
 Instead, she did daily yoga, meditation, and animal therapy.
 She spent a lot of time with Emerson and horses.

-Nineteen months after going on medical leave, Moore is almost 100 per cent recovered and is working on a bachelor of social work degree at MacEwan University.
+Nineteen months after going on medical leave, she is almost 100 per cent recovered and is working on a bachelor of social work at MacEwan University.
 The program seems a strange choice, but it makes sense.
 Helping people is what she’s good at.